githubteacher/everyone-august/francisvicta-quezon.md

 - It's pronounced as Ke-son
 ### Awesome places to eat!!
 - Mister kebab
--Jollibee - The best fastfood restaurant in the world!
+- Jollibee - The best fastfood restaurant in the world!
+- mcdonalds